 - Ring has a complete professional alarm system product ecosystem

 Although both security companies are owned by the same company, each offers a different variety of home security products and services.
 Blink is more on the DIY and affordable side with a limited amount of home devices, while Ring offers a complete home security solution with multiple home security camera options for both indoor and outdoor as well as complete security system packages and monitoring.

 One of the big differences between Blink and Ring is professional monitoring.
-Ring offers professional monitoring of your home security devices for $20 a month.
-This means someone is looking after your home and possessions even when you don’t have your phone with you and can dispatch emergency services in the event of a break-in.
+Ring offers professional monitoring of your home security devices for $20 a month courtesy of Ring Protect Pro.
+This means someone is looking after your home and possessions, even when you don’t have your phone with you and can dispatch emergency services in the event of a break-in.
 You can even recoup some of that subscription money with discounts from your home insurance.